sebastipa/TOSCA/docs/sphinx/source/01_user_guide/acquisition.rst

 than coordinates.
 For these reason, these sections are faster to write.

 Conversely, user-defined sections are defined by providing the cartesian coordinates of each point, hence they can be arbitrary surfaces within the computational domain and data is tri-linearly interpolated at the surface points.
-User-defined sections are only processed by the utility ``tosca2PV``, and are used to slice averaged fields after the simulation has completed.
+User-defined sections can be saved during the simulation similar to curvilinear section or processed aposteriori by the utility ``tosca2PV``, in the latter case they are used to slice averaged fields after the simulation has completed.
 Hence, ``-averaging`` should be activated during the run in order to produce the average data to be later sliced.

-The workflow to save sections in TOSCA is as follows: in order to save instantaneous data, curvilinear sections should be used, as these are gathered during the simulation.
+The workflow to save sections in TOSCA is as follows: there is the option to save instantaneous sections during the simulation or averaged sections after.
 If the ``-averaging`` flag is activated in the ``control.dat`` file during the simulation, average fields are produced as explained in Sec. :ref:`averaging-subsection`.
 These fields can be sliced after the simulation by ``tosca2PV``, both by curvilinear and user-defined sections.

 TOSCA only saves the slices in binary format, these are then converted to *hdf5* format, which can be visualized in *ParaView*, by running